YemmyFolayan/Emmitter-Web-App/README.md

 ### <a href="https://react-landing-page-template-93ne.vercel.app/">LIVE DEMO</a>

 ## Description
-This is a ReactJS based landing page template, fit for a startup company/service with a one page view.
+This is a ReactJS based Rhema Homes and Assets template, fit for a startup company/service with a one page view.
 The design is inspired by a template from <a href="https://www.free-css.com/assets/files/free-css-templates/preview/page234/interact/">Free-CSS.com </a>
 All 'visual' data can be easily modified by changing the data.json file.

 ## Make it Yours!